 #3 Through the Thai Navy Base

-I was on the road again, heading south down from Phra Samut to go to the much larger fort Chulachomklao.
-However, in order to get there, tourists need to pass through the Thai Navy Base just ahead of the fort.
-They don’t stop you, but with a motorbike, you need to get off it and walk about 50 meters.
+I was on the road again, heading south from Phra Samut to the enormous fort Chulachomklao.
+However, to get there, tourists must pass through the Thai Navy Base just ahead of the fort.
+They won’t stop you, but with a motorbike, you need to get off it and walk about 50 meters.

-It seemed kind of funny for me because cars could drive on with no problem, but at slow speed.
+It seemed funny because cars could drive on with no problem but at a slow speed.
 Bikers had to walk for no apparent reason.
-I presumed this is for security reasons.
-The cars looked like a much bigger threat so it just felt kind of silly to me.
+I presumed this was for security reasons.
+The cars looked like a much more significant threat, so it felt silly to me.

-It did end up being fortunate for me though, because as I walked and came across another coffee place.
-This one is called “Hall of Fame, Mine Coffee House”, so I took note of that for the way back!
+It did end up being fortunate for me, though, because as I walked, and came across another coffee place.
+This one is called “Hall of Fame, Mine Coffee House,” so I took note of that on the way back!

 #4 Pom Chulachomklao

-“Pom” means Fort in Thai, and in old days Chulachomklao was the main defense of the river entrance to Bangkok.
+“Pom” means Fort in Thai, and in the old days, Chulachomklao was the primary defense of the river entrance to Krung Thep Maha Nakhon (Bangkok).
 The two forts rose to prominence in the 1890s because of the purchase from Britain of 7 large breech-loading naval guns.
 They were very high-tech arms for the time called “Disappearing Guns.”

-The cannons were mounted on a swing mechanism that allowed them to pop up, shoot, and then hide back down.
-Five of them were positioned at Chulachomklao, and two emplaced at Phi Suea.
+The cannons were mounted on a swing mechanism, allowing them to pop up, shoot, and then hide back down.
+Five were positioned at Chulachomklao, and two were placed at Phi Suea.
 These cannons saw action in a fight against French gunboats on July 13th, 1893.

-The French ships took some hits and one was badly damaged, but the others managed to pass.
-Then they took up blockade positions against Bangkok which ended the short war.
+The French ships took some hits, and one was severely damaged, but the others managed to pass.
+Then they took up blockade positions against Krung Thep Maha Nakhon (Bangkok), ending the short war.
 Of modern interest is that territories east of the Mekong were ceded as part of Siam’s concessions.
 This is now Laos.

-The HTMS Mae Khlong, decommissioned in 1997, is mounted on land for tourists to visit for free at the forthwith all the original armaments still there on board.
+The HTMS Mae Khlong, decommissioned in 1997, is mounted on land for tourists to visit for free at the forthwith, all the original armaments still there on board.
 Mae Khlong carried 4x 5-inch guns, depth charges, mines, and torpedoes.
-The ship was commissioned in 1937 and has the distinction of being the world’s second longest-serving combat vessel.
+The ship was commissioned in 1937 and was the world’s second longest-serving combat vessel.

 The Mae Khlong performed many duties over its 60-year career.
 It was used for patrolling coastal waters, laying mines, and as an officer training ship.
 It served as personal transport for King Rama VIII, and even King Bhuminbhol watched river parades from her decks.
 Standing on the bridge, you get the feel of a Navy commander.
-Also, it is always so cool for kids to run around a real navy ship!
-You can play with the guns, steer the wheel, check out the engines and see how the sailors lived.
+Also, kids are always so cool to run around a real Navy ship!
+You can play with the guns, steer the wheel, check out the engines, and see how the sailors lived.

 It’s late afternoon on Sunday, and time to head back home.
 But my day trip to Thailand History is not done yet.

-Going through the Navy base again, I stopped off at the Hall of Fame (Mine Coffee) for refreshments.
-This time I actually went on to the Navy compound, so I had to get passes.
+Going through the Navy base again, I stopped at the Hall of Fame (Mine Coffee) for another round of refreshments.
+I went on to the Navy compound this time, so I had to get passes.
 I turned in my regular ID, went for coffee, and picked them up on the way out.
-After charging up with caffeine, I got on the main road north going back the same way I came down.
+After charging with caffeine, I got on the central road north, returning the same way I came down.

 After a great day like this, I was in a good mood for a bar stop before going home.
-There is nothing better to do after a day trip to Thailand History while riding around Bangkok’s tourist sites than visiting a sports bar.
-I went 1 km past Udom Suk BTS to go to 101 Sports Pub.
+There is nothing better to do after a day trip to Thailand's History while riding around Bangkok’s tourist sites than visiting a sports bar.
+I went 1 km past Udom Suk BTS to 101 Food & Drink Sports Pub.
 I had a beer and a good chat.

-This is the perfect place to relax and talk all about the things I saw during my trip.
+Another perfect place to seek comfort and talk about the things I saw during my trip.
 I remembered the little curiosities like Thailand’s first telegraph pole, old cannons, grand statues, and all the beautiful trees everywhere.

-As someone once said, “Travel is not the destination, it’s the journey” and today was a perfect example.
-Next time you are looking for something to do for a day in Bangkok, try your own journey like this.
+As someone once said, “Travel is not the destination; it’s the journey,” today was a perfect example.
+Next time you are looking for something to do for a day in Krung Thep Maha Nakhon (Bangkok), don't hesitate to try your own journey like this.